 Wildlife Services

-Animal Control provides service for wildlife that are causing immediate threat to the safety of a human.
+Animal Control does not remove wildlife for nuisance reasons, service is for wildlife that are severely sick, injured, a rabies risk or causing immediate threat to the safety of a human.
 The City of Waco does not provide wildlife traps to citizens.
 Traps can be purchased at your local hardware or feed stores.
-A local pest and wildlife service must be contacted for removal.
+It is illegal to use any steel-jawed, leg-hold trap for the capture of any animal.
+Municipal Ordinance

 Common Local Wildlife